Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Results

-Based on the above discussion, we can derive two restrictions on thermodynamic processes from \eqref{SIQ-Gini}.
-First, we can link the amount of coherence in $C$ to the thermodynamic irreversibility of the realized channel $\calN$, i.e., entropy production.
-When a CPTP map $\calN$ does not change the Gibbs state at a specific inverse temperature $\beta$, then $\calN$ is called a Gibbs preserving map.
-Here it is noteworthy that Gibbs preserving maps include all isothermal processes.
-The entropy production is defined as the following quantity for the Gibbs preserving map: \eq{ \Sigma_{\beta}(\rho):=\Delta S(\rho)-\beta Q(\rho) } Here, $\Delta S(\rho):=S(\calN(\rho))-S(\rho)$ and $Q(\rho):=\ex{\calN^\dagger(H)-H}_{\rho}$ are the increases of the von-Neumann entropy and the energy of the target system.
+We now derive two restrictions on thermodynamic processes from \eqref{SIQ-Gini}.
+We first link the amount of coherence in $C$ to the thermodynamic irreversibility of the realized channel $\calN$, i.e., entropy production.
+The entropy production is a standard measure of thermodynamic irreversibility.
+It is defined for Gibbs preserving maps, which are CPTP maps that do not change the Gibbs state at a specific inverse temperature $\beta$.
+The Gibbs preserving maps include all isothermal processes.
+For a Gibbs preserving map $\calN$, the entropy production is defined as follows: \eq{ \Sigma_{\beta}(\rho):=\Delta S(\rho)-\beta Q(\rho), } where $\Delta S(\rho):=S(\calN(\rho))-S(\rho)$ and $Q(\rho):=\ex{\calN^\dagger(H)-H}_{\rho}$ are the increases of the von Neumann entropy and the energy of the target system.
+Here, $H$ is the Hamiltonian of the target system.
 The entropy production corresponds to the total entropy increase in the target system and the bath after the total system is thermalized.
-As we see in the Methods section, the entropy production $\Sigma_\beta(\rho)$ is bounded from below by $\delta^2$ as $\Sigma_\beta(\rho)\ge2\delta^2$, where $\delta$ is defined for the test ensemble $\{1/2,\rho_k\}_{k=1,2}$ where $\rho_1:=\rho$ and $\rho_2:=\rho_{\beta|H}$, here $\rho_{\beta|H}$ is the Gibbs state for the Hamiltonian $H$ and the inverse temperature $\beta$.
-In this case, since the test ensemble is in the form of $\{1/2,\rho_k\}_{k=1,2}$, we can use a tighter version of \eqref{SIQ-Gini}, whose $\calC$ is substituted by $\sqrt{2}\calC$.
-Therefore, from \eqref{SIQ-Gini}, we obtain the following trade-off relation between the entropy production and the coherence in $C$: \eq{ \sqrt{\Sigma_\beta(\rho)}\ge\frac{4\calC^2}{(\sqrt{\calF_{\rho_C}(X_C)}+\Delta)^2} } The above trade-off is valid whenever the entropy production is well-defined, i.e., the process $\calN$ is Gibbs preserving.
-Furthermore, we can obtain another restriction that is valid for an arbitrary process.
-When the process $\calN$ is an arbitrary CPTP map, the entropy production is not well-defined in general, but we can define the generalized entropy production, another standard measure of irreversibility: $\Sigma_{\calN,\rho,\sigma}:=D(\rho\|\sigma)-D(\calN(\rho)\|\calN(\sigma))$.
-When $\calN$ is Gibbs preserving and $\sigma$ is the Gibbs state, $\Sigma_{\calN,\rho,\sigma}$ becomes $\Sigma_\beta(\rho)$.
-And as we see in the Methods section, the generalized entropy production is also bounded from below by $\delta^2$ as $\Sigma_{\calN,\rho,\sigma}\ge2\delta^2$, where $\delta$ is defined for the test ensemble $\{1/2,\rho_k\}_{k=1,2}$ where $\rho_1:=\rho$ and $\rho_2:=\sigma$.
-Therefore, we can substitute $\Sigma_{\calN,\rho,\sigma}$ for $\Sigma_\beta(\rho)$ in \eqref{motomoto}.
-We remark that, in that case, \eqref{motomoto} gives a universal lower bound for the coherence amount $C$ that is necessary to realize the given arbitrary channel $\calN$: \eq{ \calF_{\rho_C}(X_C)\ge\frac{4\calC^2}{\sqrt{\Sigma_{\calN,\rho,\sigma}}}-\Delta^2. }
+As we see in Appendix \ref{prop_delta}, \eqref{SIQ-Gini} directly implies a universal trade-off relation between the entropy production and the coherence in $C$: \eq{ \sqrt{\Sigma_\beta(\rho)}\ge\frac{4\calC^2}{(\sqrt{\calF_{\rho_C}(X_C)}+\Delta)^2} } This inequality shows that the mitigation effect on irreversibility by quantum coherence is valid, even when the irreversibility is thermodynamic irreversibility.